paulxshen/Luminescent.jl/_sources/pricing.md

 # Product tiers
 Completely free for simulation.
-Paid for inverse design.
+Paid tier for inverse design.
 Standalone installer so you have the freedom to run it anywhere: your local machine, your cloud provider or Google Colab.
 We also offer consulting, including 24h turnaround for porting your code to our engine.

 ## Free simulation
-- CPU + GPU binaries
+- GPU binaries
-- Fully local installer with no license server
+- Fully local installer
 - Unrestricted simulation!

 ## Pro inverse design